Novena, Singapore: Housing

+Healthcare

+Novena is home to the largest concentration of hospitals and medical centres in Singapore.

+An integrated academic medical complex termed HealthCity Novena, is centred around Tan Tock Seng Hospital, and supported by step-down facilities such as the Integrated Care Hub, Ren Ci Hospital and Dover Park Hospice as well tertiary national medical centres including the National Centre for Infectious Diseases, National Neuroscience Institute and National Skin Centre.
+The Clinical Sciences Building of the Lee Kong Chian School of Medicine and various leisure and public spaces complete the complex.

+A number of private healthcare providers are situated next to Tan Tock Seng Hospital.
+The private cluster is anchored by Mount Elizabeth Novena Hospital, with standalone outpatient clinics leveraging on network effects setting up in Novena Medical Centre, Novena Specialist Centre and Royal Square Novena.

-Commercial services
+Commercial

 Central to this area is Novena Square, a mixed used development situated directly above the Novena MRT station.
 Novena Medical Centre is located at levels 8 to 11 of the Square 2 shopping centre.
 Adjacent to Novena Square's Office Tower is a sports-themed mall called Novena Velocity.
 Opposite Novena Square, and across the Junction of Newton Road, Moulmein Road and Thomson Road, is United Square Shopping Mall, a children-oriented mall, with shops catering to infants, kids and parents.
 Shops located in the Novena area include Starbucks (one in United Square and another in Novena Square), Cold Storage, Decathlon and the newly opened Don Don Donki at Square 2, a Japanese Discount Store.
 Banks located in the Novena area include POSB and UOB.
 Novena has seen major improvements in terms of new shops opening in the area since Square 2 and Velocity commenced business in recent years.

-A new Integrated Care Hub will be completed by 2022 as part of HealthCity Novena, which will include a hospital, medical school and step-down facilities, as well as the National Centre for Infectious Diseases.